Xerox Alto: Diffusion and evolution

-Technically, the Alto was a small minicomputer, but it could be considered a personal computer in the sense that it was used by one person sitting at a desk, in contrast with the mainframe computers and other minicomputers of the era.
-It was arguably "the first personal computer", although this title is disputed by others.
-More significantly (and perhaps less controversially), it may be considered to be one of the first workstation systems in the style of single-user machines such as the Apollo, based on the Unix operating system, and systems by Symbolics, designed to natively run Lisp as a development environment.
+Technically, the Alto is a small minicomputer, but it could be considered a personal computer in the sense that it is used by one person sitting at a desk, in contrast with the mainframe computers and other minicomputers of the era.
+It is arguably "the first personal computer", although this title is disputed.
+More significantly (and perhaps less controversially), it may be considered to be one of the first workstation systems, with successors such as the PERQ and Apollo workstations and systems by Symbolics (designed to natively run Lisp as a development environment).

 In 1976 to 1977, the Swiss computer pioneer Niklaus Wirth spent a sabbatical at PARC and was excited by the Alto.
-Unable to bring back one of the Alto systems to Europe, Wirth decided to build a new system from scratch and he designed with his group the Lilith.
-Lilith was ready to use around 1980, quite some time before Apple Lisa and Macintosh were released.
-Around 1985 Wirth started a complete redesign of the Lilith under the Name "Project Oberon".
+Unable to bring back an Alto system to Europe, Wirth decided to build a new system from scratch and he designed the Lilith with his group.
+It was ready to use around 1980, before Xerox released the Star in 1981 and Apple released Lisa in 1983 and Macintosh in 1984.
+Around 1985, Wirth started a complete redesign of the Lilith under the Name "Project Oberon".

 In 1978, Xerox donated 50 Altos to the Massachusetts Institute of Technology, Stanford University, Carnegie Mellon University, and the University of Rochester.
 The National Bureau of Standards's Institute for Computer Sciences in Gaithersburg, Maryland received one Alto in late 1978 along with Xerox Interim File System (IFS) file servers and Dover laser printers.
-These machines were the inspiration for the ETH Zürich Lilith and Three Rivers Company PERQ workstations, and the Stanford University Network (SUN) workstation, which was eventually marketed by a spin-off company, Sun Microsystems.
+These machines inspired the ETH Zuerich Lilith and Three Rivers Company PERQ workstations, and the Stanford University Network (SUN) workstation, which launched a spin-off company, Sun Microsystems.
 The Apollo/Domain workstation was heavily influenced by the Alto.

 Following the acquisition of an Alto, the White House information systems department sought to lead federal computer suppliers in its direction.
 The Executive Office of the President of the United States (EOP) issued a request for proposal for a computer system to replace the aging Office of Management and Budget (OMB) budget system, using Alto-like workstations, connected to an IBM-compatible mainframe.
 The request was eventually withdrawn because no mainframe producer could supply such a configuration.

-In December 1979, Apple Computer's co-founder Steve Jobs visited Xerox PARC, where he was shown the Smalltalk-80 object-oriented programming environment, networking, and most importantly the WYSIWYG, mouse-driven graphical user interface provided by the Alto.
-At the time, he didn't recognize the significance of the first two, but was excited by the last one, promptly integrating it into Apple's products; first into the Lisa and then in the Macintosh, attracting several key researchers to work in his company.
+In December 1979, Apple Computer's co-founder Steve Jobs visited Xerox PARC, where he was shown the Smalltalk-76 object-oriented programming environment, networking, and most importantly the WYSIWYG, mouse-driven graphical user interface provided by the Alto.
+At the time, he didn't recognize the significance of the first two, but was excited by the last one.
+GUIs were promptly integrated into Apple's products, first into the Lisa and then in the Macintosh, and Jobs recruited several key researchers from PARC.

-In 1980–1981, Xerox Altos were used by engineers at PARC and at the Xerox System Development Department to design the Xerox Star workstations.
+From 1980 to 1981, Altos were used by engineers at PARC and at the Xerox System Development Department to design the Star workstations.